 Five ventures and countless jobs down the line, I have learned the importance of human-centric thinking.
 That, whilst it is important to know what you care about, you need to think about the incentives of others.

-I have worked with the smallest of startups and larger capital starved businesses.
-This has taught me low-cost ways to evidence traction for a product.
+I have worked with the smallest of startups and the largest of capital starved businesses.
+This has taught me lean ways to evidence traction for a product.
 Whilst access to money helps, it is never essential and can sometimes have the opposite effect.